ShreyaKumari13/Chat_App_ReactJs/README.md

 In the firebase.js file edit your firebaseConfig with your apikey in firebase.

-Open a termianl and type the command npm install.
+Open the terminal and type the command npm install.

 Then type the command npm start.